The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Esquel to Nahuel Pan

-You’ll notice this is the shortest of the three segments in terms of distance covered, however, this train journey involves an ascent out of town, so it travels a bit slower.
+You’ll notice this is the shortest of the three segments in terms of distance covered, however, this train journey involves an ascent out of town, so it travels a bit slower as you chug uphill.

-Once you arrive in Nahuel Pan, you have 45 minutes to explore at your own leisure.
+Once we arrived in Nahuel Pan, we had 45 minutes to explore at our own leisure.

 All aboard the Old Patagonian Express in Chubut, Patagonia.

-There was also a man cooking chorizos on the grill, so we got some choripán (chorizo on a bread bun) with chimichurri.
-It’s worth lining up for this right away as it’s a popular food stop.
+There was also a man cooking chorizos on the grill, so we got some choripán (chorizo on a bread bun) with chimichurri and had a quick lunch.
+If you want to eat, it’s worth lining up for the choripan right away, as it’s a popular stop and the guy couldn’t keep up with the demand fast enough.

 El Maitén to Desvío Bruno Thomaé

 This is a 26-kilometre journey across the Patagonian steppe.
-The journey is relatively flat, however, you do get mountain views on the horizon.
+The journey is relatively flat; we got some mountain views on the horizon and also travelled through sections of planted pine forest.

-It’s worth arriving early in order to visit the Railway Museum and tour the Locomotive Repair Shop.
-This is a guided visit that’s included in the ticket price and it’s a great opportunity to ask questions about this historic train (albeit in Spanish).
+I will say it’s worth arriving early in El Maitén in order to visit the Railway Museum and tour the Locomotive Repair Shop.
+This is a guided visit that’s included in the ticket price, and it’s a great opportunity to ask questions about this historic train (albeit in Spanish).

 Ingeniero Jacobacci to Ojos de Agua

-Ingeniero Jacobacci to Ojos de Agua is the less frequent and lesser known of the three train segments you can travel aboard the Old Patagonian Express.
+The third and final leg of the Old Patagonian Express train runs from Ingeniero Jacobacci to Ojos de Agua.
+This is the least frequent and least known of the three train segments you can travel aboard the Old Patagonian Express.

 It is then a 2-hour train journey from Ingeniero Jacobacci to Ojos de Agua.

-Upon arrival, passengers have about 1 hour and 15 minutes to enjoy a meal and walk around.
+Upon arrival, you have about 1 hour and 15 minutes to enjoy a meal and walk around.
 The train then returns to Ingeniero Jacobacci via the same route.

 Interior of La Trochita and the leather seats in some of the train carriages.